hallzy/test/report-assignment4and5.md

 Pros:
 * Easy to use
 * Gives a nice html page with the results
-* Opening the html page executes all of the tests.
+* Opening the html page executes all of the tests
+* Fast

 Cons:
+* Somewhat confusing syntax
+* Tests that failed occasionally had vague feedback
+* Some of the assert statement options aren't very clear

-##Exercise 5.2
+##Exercise 5.5

 * Check that the mute button correctly toggles the sound
 * Check that the initialization method is working correctly